-- Women’s Funding Alliance has built a network of more than 5,000 donor activists committed to improving gender equity in our region, and has done groundbreaking research on the gender wage gap in King County and Washington State.
+- Women’s Funding Alliance is a leading advocate for women in our region with a network of more than 5,000 donor activists committed to improving gender equity, and has done groundbreaking research on the gender wage gap in King County and Washington State.

-Today, we’re proud to count more than 43 employers representing a local workforce of more than 128,000 people in King County, collaborating on best practices, and driving change within the initiative.
-Learn about our Signatories, and what it means to become a Signatory.
+Today, we’re proud to count more than 60 employers representing a local workforce of more than 142,000 people in King County, collaborating on best practices, and driving change within our economy.